 How can non-Indigenous people be a useful ally to Aboriginal people?
 As a somewhat outspoken Aboriginal woman, it's something I'm asked a lot.

 And admittedly, it's tricky — How do they avoid crossing that invisible line?
 The line that takes you from being in the Aboriginal 'good books' to being on the shit list.

-When Ed Sheeran was in the country last year, he wore an Aboriginal flag t-shirt that he'd purchased from the Tandanya cultural institute in Adelaide.
+When Ed Sheeran was in the country in 2018, he wore an Aboriginal flag t-shirt that he'd purchased from the Tandanya cultural institute in Adelaide.
 He then opened his performances — to audiences of made up of tens of thousands — with an Acknowledgement of Country.
 This, simple act, is a great example of how to be an ally.

 He used his position to support us, and he did it respectfully.
 Big shout out to Ed Sheeran!

 We need good allies.
 We are only three per cent of the Australian population.
 We can’t raise the profile of issues affecting us without our allies.
 But what does a good ally look like?

 We need good allies.
 We are only three per cent of the Australian population.
 We can’t raise the profile of issues affecting us without our allies.
 But what does a good ally look like?
 While I appreciate Ed Sheeran’s support, being an ally long term goes beyond wearing an Aboriginal flag and doing an Acknowledgement of Country (not everyone has the status and influence of a major international pop star).